What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 |Amazon price||Check price||Check price||Check price||Check price||Check price||Check price||Check price|

-All the Roomba robots have anti-collision and anti-drop sensors so we won't dwell on this.
+Each of the Roomba robots comes with anti-collision and cliff sensors so we won't dwell on this.
 Just remember that Roomba avoids anything in its way such as chair legs and doesn't drop when it “sees” stairs.
 All the robots we are going to talk about have an auto-recharging function.
 When the battery runs low, the vacuum cleaner automatically returns to its base.

 Spot Clean Mode